English literature: Stuart period (1603–1714)

+The House of Stuart ruled England between 1603 and 1714, with an interregnum between 1649 and 1660.
+The Stuart period encompasses the Jacobean era, the Caroline era, the Interregnum and the Restoration.

-Jacobean era (1603-1625)
+Jacobean era (1603–1625)

 Drama

 In the early 17th century Shakespeare wrote the so-called "problem plays", as well as a number of his best known tragedies, including Macbeth and King Lear.
 In his final period, Shakespeare turned to romance or tragicomedy and completed three more major plays, including The Tempest.
 Less bleak than the tragedies, these four plays are graver in tone than the comedies of the 1590s, but they end with reconciliation and the forgiveness of potentially tragic errors.

 After Shakespeare's death, the poet and dramatist Ben Jonson was the leading literary figure of the Jacobean era.
 Jonson's aesthetics hark back to the Middle Ages and his characters embody the theory of humours, which was based on contemporary medical theory.
 Jonson popularised the comedy of humours, which focuses on characters who exhibit overriding traits or 'humours' that dominate their personality.
 Comedies by Jonson include Volpone, The Alchemist and Bartholomew Fair.
 Thomas Middleton's play A Chaste Maid in Cheapside is an example of city comedy.
 Francis Beaumont and John Fletcher, commonly referred to as Beaumont and Fletcher, collaborated in writing tragicomedies, which include Philaster, A King and No King and The Scornful Lady.

 Another popular genre of drama during the Jacobean era was the revenge play or the revenge tragedy.
 This genre was first established in the Elizabethan era by Thomas Kyd, with the play The Spanish Tragedy, and it was further developed in the Jacobean era through a number of important plays, like Bussy D'Ambois and The Revenge of Bussy D'Ambois by George Chapman, and The Atheist's Tragedy by Cyril Tourneur, and Valentinian by John Fletcher.
-John Webster wrote The White Devil and The Duchess of Malfi, while Thomas Middleton wrote The Revenger’s Tragedy (formerly attributed to Tourneur but currently attributed to Middleton) and The Second Maiden's Tragedy.
+John Webster wrote The White Devil and The Duchess of Malfi, while Thomas Middleton wrote The Revenger's Tragedy (formerly attributed to Tourneur but currently attributed to Middleton) and The Second Maiden's Tragedy.